jawah/niquests/docs/community/faq.rst

 Custom User-Agents?
 -------------------

-Requests allows you to easily override User-Agent strings, along with any other HTTP Header.
+Niquests allows you to easily override User-Agent strings, along with any other HTTP Header.
 See `documentation about headers <https://niquests.readthedocs.io/en/latest/user/quickstart/#custom-headers>`_.